You're Welcome - Access WA

 The Rottnest Island Authority also offers a number of specially designed chalets to help make your stay comfortable and enjoyable.
-There are also wheelchairs, electric scooters (gophers) and beach wheelchairs are available for hire and the Island has a wheelchair compatible shuttle bus for access to and from the ferries.
+There are also wheelchairs and electric scooters (gophers) available for hire and the Island has a wheelchair compatible shuttle bus for access to and from the ferries.

-Rottnest Island now has a fully accredited Changing Place facility for visitors with accessibility issues.
+Rottnest Island also has a fully accredited Changing Place facility for visitors with accessibility issues.
 It is located at the Henderson Avenue ablution block – near the Holy Trinity Catholic Church.
 The location of the Changing Place is shown in this map.
-Keys to access the facility are located at the Visitor Centre, alternatively MLAK users should already be able to access.
+MLAK users are already be able to access the facility.
+Keys can also be requested from the Visitor Centre.

-The Star Flyte Express is equipped to enable easy access for wheelchairs and we ask all passengers travelling in wheelchairs to ensure that tickets are booked on this vessel only.
-Star Flyte departs from Perth (Barrack Street) and North Port (Rous Head) terminals.
+The Star Flyte Express is equipped to enable easy access for wheelchairs and passengers travelling in wheelchairs are asked to ensure that tickets are booked on this vessel only.
+Star Flyte departs from Perth (Barrack Street) and North Fremantle (Rous Head) terminals.

 Phone: 1300 467 688 (1300 GO ROTTO)